metta-systems/libsss/doc/spec.md

 The negotiation protocol is asymmetric in that the two participants have clearly delineated "initiator" and "responder" roles.
 The protocol supports peer-to-peer as well as client/server styles of communication, however, and the channels resulting from negotiation are symmetric and can be used by either endpoint to initiate new logical streams to the other endpoint.

-The INITIATE packet from the initiator must contain proper responder cookie or be discarded.
+The INITIATE packet from the initiator must contain proper responder cookie or be silently discarded.
 The more general technique of "remote storage" eliminates storage on a responder in favor of storage inside the network: the responder sends data as an encrypted authenticated message to itself via the initiator inside an opaque cookie.

 #### 3.1.1 Anti-amplification Measures